- Books, Literature, and Writing»

 I came to eat, unable to dislodge my annoyance and told Priam.

-"Perhaps they believe I was also not present," he mused, a tinge of ice in his voice.
+"Perhaps they believe I was also not present," a tinge of ice in his voice.

 But my answer didn't warm him.